10 Ways to Get Homeowners to Sell

 10 Tactics to Connect with Homeowners and Get them to Sell!

-1. Knock on their door and ask them if they know how much their home is worth.
+1. Knock on their door to establish a visual connection which creates the most powerful memory possible.
+Ask them if they know how much their home is worth.
 Ask them to do a free appraisal, and give them your business card which will beckon them to your Facebook page.
 Why Facebook?
 Because Facebook is more personal, connected, and interactive — they use Facebook more frequently.

 2. Give prospects/homeowners a flyer that has a travel/lifestyles theme.
 This is more interesting and relevant.
 The flyer will have the URL of your lifestyles section where they will begin clarifying their need to move on with their lives.
 The content will take them from merely travelling to actually moving to be immersed in the new lifestyle at their dream location (Try to be sure about their dream destinations.
 I dream about San Diego, but they may not).